-Italy is composed of 20 regions, which are outlined in gray on the map.
+Italy's twenty regions are outlined in gray on the map.
 Each region has a different cuisine, and many regions and and provinces have their own dialect of Italian.
 This makes a trip to Italy like a trip to many different countries.

 Perhaps the most popular region of Italy is Tuscany.
 It's large, it's always been a bit "richer" than other regions, and it has quite a variety of things to do.
 On the other hand, unless you head for the northern historic territories of Tuscany, the Lunigiana and Garfagnana, you might feel hemmed in my throngs of tourists during the season.
 There is a price to pay for popularity.
 Like Renaissance art?
 Go to Tuscany.
 Are there surprises in Tuscany?
 How about Etruscan mining in southern Tuscany near Populonia?
 (Ancient Etruscans were fine metalworkers, masters at casting and adept at hammered bronze and iron products.)

 If you favor your hill towns without the crowds, you might consider Umbria, Italy's green heart.
 Hit rural Umbria and you might come across some very interesting lodging opportunities like those found at the Black Truffle Lodge.